-The Center for Servant Leadership at Gustavus Adolphus College will host the College’s first ever TEDx event from 1 to 5 p.m.
-Saturday, April 12 in Wallenberg Auditorium.
-The conference is titled “Creative Innovations to Address Complex Problems” and will feature seven live speakers and two TED Talks via video.
+The Center for Servant Leadership at Gustavus Adolphus College will host the College’s 2nd annual TEDxGustavusAdolphusCollege event from 1 to 5 p.m.
+Saturday, April 18th in Wallenberg Auditorium.
+The conference is titled “Leading the Way Forward: Being, Seeing, Doing” and will feature nine live speakers and two TED Talks via video.

 For the fourth straight year and for the seventh time in the last eight years, the Gustavus Adolphus College forensics team won the Minnesota Collegiate Forensics Association State Tournament on Feb.
 21-22 at Southwest State University.
 The Gusties won the team sweepstakes with 543 points, while Concordia College in Moorhead took second place with 306 points.